Hey Kids (Start Here)

 Hermann holds up both hands in a reassuring manner and locks eyes with him, silently willing him to relax, unless Newt misses his guess, which is a possibility, since his track record of reading Hermann’s mind is pretty poor if failing at Calculus Wars is a reliable indicator.

-Newt is trying to yell at Hermann but it’s not happening.
+Newt tries to yell at Hermann, but it’s not happening.

 He’s still frozen a little bit.

-The wordless eye-mojo Hermann is trying to pull on him isn’t working at all.
+The wordless eye-mojo Hermann’s trying to pull isn’t working at all.

 Not at all.